Cannot urinate

 Losing your pet is a fear inducing, stressful event.
 There are people who want to help.

 Simply, the more identification your pet has, the more likely they are to be returned to you.
 For dogs, a collar with tags provides many traceable facts for the person who finds your pet.
 You may have your address or phone number easy to access right on the tag.
-But a Rabies tag allows your pet to be traced back through the veterinarian that vaccinated them.
-They can also be traced by their license tag through the proper town hall.
-And microchipping allows for 24/7/365 access to database information.
-For cats, it is a more tenuous situation.
-Cats going outdoors often don't wear collars because they pose a strangulation threat and many cats slip out of them.
-Properly fitting break-away collars can carry identification.
-For cats, microchipping provides the safest and most permanent option for identifing your pet.
+A rabies tag allows your pet to be traced back through the veterinarian that vaccinated them.
+They can also be traced by their license tag number through the proper town hall.

 Where to look for your pet varies by where they were lost!
 It is best to start with local resources and work your way up to county resources.
 Knowing which township you are in gives you a head start.